 Other Considerations with Private Browsing Mode

-There are a couple of other things to keep in mind while using Private Browsing Mode.
+There are a couple of other things to keep in mind while using it.
 If you’re still using iOS 8, Safari will still save your open tabs in Private Browsing.
 So, to keep your private tabs private, either close them all before exiting Safari or update your iOS.

 If you use a third-party keyboard, you may also encounter some issues with Private Browsing.
 Some keyboards save things you type to help with spell-check even if you’re in Private Browsing Mode.